scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Features (1.) and (2.) cause several issues:

-* The number of ISDs is limited to 65000.
+* The number of ISDs is limited to 65000 (spec: 4000).
 A change would require modification of the dataplane, i.e. the SCION header.
 * Every ISD has at least one CORE AS.
 A global network with 65000 core ASes would break down.
 We should aim to have at most a few 1000 CORE ASes.
-* Having a CORE ASes is undesirable for many non-backbone ISDs because they are not interested in transit traffic and need ways to avoid it.
+* Having a CORE ASes in the global core routing network is undesirable for many non-backbone ISDs because they are not interested in transit traffic and need ways to avoid it.

 However, it seems like that many entities that are interested in setting up an ISD are only interested in the features (3.) and (4.).

 This proposal introduces Anonymous ISDs (or Private ISDs, TBD).
-Anonymous ISDs (A-ISDs) provide the feature 3. and 4. (independent TRC and routing) without requiring an ISD number or a CORE AS.
+Anonymous ISDs (A-ISDs) provide the features 3. and 4. (independent TRC and routing) without requiring an features 1. or 2.
+(ISD number or a CORE AS).

 Background
 ==========